Jerry Mawihmingthanga

-Jerry Mawihmingthanga (born 9 March 1997) is an Indian professional footballer who plays as a winger for Indian Super League club Odisha.
+Jerry Mawihmingthanga (born 9 March 1997) is an Indian professional footballer who plays as a winger.

-Career
+Club career

 DSK Shivajians

 Born in Mizoram, Mawihmingthana started his career with the DSK Shivajians Academy.
 In March 2016, Mawihmingthana, along with teammate Lallianzuala Chhangte, went to train with Liverpool Reserves in England.

 Loan to NorthEast United

 On 16 May 2016, it was announced that Mawihmingthana, along with Chhangte, would sign on loan for NorthEast United of the Indian Super League from DSK Shivajians.
 He made his debut for the team on 7 October 2016 against Mumbai City.
 He came on in the 72nd minute for Rowllin Borges.

 Return to DSK Shivajians

-After NorthEast United failed to qualify for the finals, Mawihmingthana returned to DSK Shivajians, only playing one match for NorthEast United.
+After NorthEast United failed to qualify for the playoffs, Mawihmingthana returned to DSK Shivajians, only playing one match for NorthEast United.
 He made his senior debut for the club in their first match of the season against Mumbai.
 He started and played the whole match as DSK Shivajians lost 1–0.

 On 11 March 2017, Mawihmingthanga scored his first professional goal against Mumbai.
 He found the net in the 83rd minute as DSK Shivajians went on to win 5–0.
 He then scored his second goal of his career a month later against East Bengal on 17 April 2017.
 His 29th minute strike was the only goal in a 1–0 victory for DSK Shivajians.